Texas coral snake: Subspecies

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Micrurus.

 M. t. tener is found in both the U.S. and Mexico, whereas the other four subspecies are endemic to Mexico.

 Etymology

+The Latin specific name, tener, means "soft or delicate".
+This is in reference to the graceful features of the snake.

 The subspecific name, fitzingeri, is in honor of Austrian herpetologist Leopold Fitzinger.

+The name maculatus (Latin for "spotted") refers to the presence of some large black spots in the red rings.

+The name microgalbineus is derived from a modern Latin adaptation of the original Greek word micro meaning "small or tiny" and galbineus, Latin for "greenish yellow".
+The name microgalbineus alludes to the narrow yellowish rings of this subspecies.

 Taxonomy

 The Texas coral snake was once considered a subspecies of the eastern coral snake, Micrurus fulvius, but more recent research has determined that it has enough morphological differences to be considered its own species.